databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/SystemTableConfiguration.md

 * **auditlogprefix_source_path** - Instead of adding a fully qualified path (s3 or GC) for auditlog, add keyword **system** in this column.
 This will enable the system table integration.

-**For migrating to system tables above same congifuration changes can be used.**

 For all other configurations, please follow the [Configuration]({{%relref "DeployOverwatch/ConfigureOverwatch/Configuration.md"%}})

 {{% notice note %}}